LW1N/CyberRun/ProjectDocument.md

 <img src="./Materials/User Interface & Input/DeathScreen.png" width="40%">

 All of these were organized and managed by me to create as clean of a UI as possible.
 I also managed the colors of all the UI along with picking a font that matched Timothy's artistic vision of the game.
 As most of the art reflects the dark side of cyberpunk, I focused on making the UI pop by using bright colors.
+The fonts used were [Glitch Goblin by GGBotNet](/https://www.fontspace.com/glitch-goblin-font-f94950)) and [SD Dystopian by Sudezine](/https://www.fontspace.com/sd-dystopian-font-f109410), both of which were free for personal use.

 Although I was not in charge of coding the entire health system, I implemented it through a sliding health bar: